Dover Beach: Influence

 William Butler Yeats responds directly to Arnold's pessimism in his four-line poem "The Nineteenth Century and After" (1929):

 Anthony Hecht, United States Poet Laureate in the early 1980s, replied to "Dover Beach" in his poem "The Dover Bitch".

 The anonymous figure to whom Arnold addresses his poem becomes the subject of Hecht's poem.
 In Hecht's poem she "caught the bitter allusion to the sea", imagined "what his whiskers would feel like / On the back of her neck", and felt sad as she looked out across the channel.
 "And then she got really angry" at the thought that she had become "a sort of mournful cosmic last resort".
 After which she says "one or two unprintable things".

-Kenneth and Miriam Allott, referring to "Dover Bitch" as "an irreverent jeu d'esprit", nonetheless see, particularly in the line "a sort of mournful cosmic last resort", an extension of the original poem's main theme.
+Kenneth and Miriam Allott, referring to "The Dover Bitch" as "an irreverent jeu d'esprit", nonetheless see, particularly in the line "a sort of mournful cosmic last resort", an extension of the original poem's main theme.

 "Dover Beach" has been mentioned in a number of novels, plays, poems, films and songs: